victor-dp/robosat_geoc/docs/tools.md

 Inputs:
- raster                             path to the raster to tile [required] --config CONFIG                    path to the configuration file [required] --no_data NO_DATA                  color considered as no data [0-255].
+ raster                             path to the raster to tile [required] --config CONFIG                    path to config file [required if RSP_CONFIG env var is not set] --no_data NO_DATA                  color considered as no data [0-255].
 If set, skip related tile

 Output: